 Don’t be scared of tempeh!
 Just crumble it up and put it in this fabulously delicious chili.

-As soon as the temperatures dip there’s nothing more comforting than a big old bowl of warming chili.
-This Tempeh Chili is quick and easy to whip up and it’s a sure fire crowd pleaser.
-The secret here is to grate the tempeh giving the appearance of meat but instead gloriously meat (and grease) free!
+Tempeh Chili is quick and easy to whip up and it’s a sure fire crowd pleaser.
+The secret here is to grate the tempeh giving the appearance of meat but instead of course it’s gloriously meat (and grease) free!
 Tempeh Chili just may become one of your staple weeknight meals.
 It certainly has in my house:)

 What on earth is Tempeh?